ShadowRZ/jose-bot/SETUP.md

 # Setup

-nio-template is a sample repository of a working Matrix bot that can be taken and transformed into one's own bot, service or whatever else may be necessary.
-Below is a quick setup guide to running the existing bot.

 ## Install the dependencies

 There are two paths to installing the dependencies for development.

 ### Using `docker-compose`

-It is **recommended** to use Docker Compose to run the bot while developing, as all necessary dependencies are handled for you.
+Docker Compose is a good way to run the bot while developing, as all necessary dependencies are handled for you.
 After installation and ensuring the `docker-compose` command works, you need to: